WCSCourses/ViralBioinfLAC2022/Modules/Reference_alignment.md

 \*	            0	          0	              1607700

+Therefore, the total unmapped reads is the sum of the UnmappedReads column – this will correspond to the value reported when using the -f4 flag.

 Finally, we can also dig deeper into the data to look at insert size length, number of mutations and overall coverage by creating a stats file:

 ``samtools stats dengue-aln.sorted.bam > dengue_stats.txt``